TonyBionda/MIDI-Bard/README.md

 # MIDI-Bard

-## Introduction
+*MIDI-Bard is an innovative software tool designed to bridge the gap between musical creativity and digital functionality.*

-MIDI-Bard is an innovative software tool designed to bridge the gap between musical creativity and digital functionality.
 By converting MIDI keyboard inputs into conventional keyboard strokes, MIDI-Bard allows musicians and enthusiasts to use their MIDI devices to interact with applications that do not natively support MIDI.
 This is particularly useful in environments like the popular MMORPG, Final Fantasy XIV (FFXIV), where players can perform music using the in-game Bard class without direct MIDI support.